The best lenses for the Nikon D5600 in 2025: the next lenses to get for your Nikon DSLR

 Reasons to avoid

-Any D5600 owner wanting an inexpensive lens to start off on, or to add to their existing lens collection, should look no further than the Nikon 50mm f/1.8G.
+Any D5600 owner wanting an inexpensive lens to start off with, or to add to their existing lens collection, should look no further than the Nikon 50mm f/1.8G.
 Less than 200g in weight and fast to autofocus this nifty fifty packs a wallop when it comes to image quality.

 Thanks to the mid-range focal length and wide f/1.8 aperture, portraits are a dream to shoot with this lens, providing smooth bokeh when shot wide open.
-The 50mm f/1.8G is the best DX prime to go for if you’re on a budget and need a general lens that can shoot everything well, or you could look at the Nikon AF-S DX 35mm f/1.8 as a wider alternative.
+The 50mm f/1.8G is the best prime to go for if you’re on a budget and need a general lens that can shoot everything well, or you could look at the Nikon AF-S DX 35mm f/1.8 as a wider alternative.

 Read more: Nikon AF-S 50mm f/1.8G review